Software for doing computations in graded Lie algebras: Representing Lie algebras in Macaulay2

-From the algorithm described in Section \ref{sec:alg}, it follows that the basis elements of degree $d$ are of the form $[x_i,e_j]$, with $e_j$ a basis element of degree $d-1$.
-If the element in lieRing corresponding to $e_j$ is equal to $m$, then the element in lieRing corresponding to $[x_i,e_j]$ will be equal to $x_{i d} \cdot m$ (here in fact we use the ring structure of lieRing).
+From the algorithm described in Section \ref{sec:alg}, it follows that the basis elements of degree $d$ are of the form $[x_i,e_j]$, with $e_j$ a basis element of degree $<d$.

-If $e_j$ is a basis element, but $[x_i,e_j]$ is not, then $x_{i d} \cdot m$ will be the leading monomial of a polynomial in a reduced Gr\"obner basis associated to degree $d$.
-This polynomial then has the form $x_{i d} \cdot m - \sum c_i m_i$, where each $m_i$ corresponds to a Lie monomial in $M$ which is also a basis element in degree $d$.
+If $e_j$ is a basis element of degree $r-1$ represented by the monomial $m$ in {\tt lieRing}, and $[x_i,e_j]$ is of degree $d$ but not a basis element, then $x_i.m=x_{i r} \cdot m$ will be the leading monomial of a polynomial in a reduced Gr\"obner basis associated to degree $d$.
+This polynomial then has the form $x_{i r} \cdot m - \sum c_i m_i$, where each $m_i$ corresponds to a Lie monomial in $\g$ that is a basis element in degree $d$, and where each $c_i$ is an element in the underlying field.